 We organise events for families so that they are able to spend quality time together, forming friendships with other families in similar circumstances.
 Our two biggest are the annual summer BBQ and Winter Party - both high points in the Julia’s House calendar.
 On a smaller scale, but equally popular are the regular ‘Housemates’ and ‘Minimates’ sessions.
 These are informal groups are either in the hospice or in the community where parents and enjoy a cuppa and a chat while their children enjoy supervised play.
 These meet-ups can help parents break the cycle of isolation that can come with being at home every day with a sick child.

 We organise a number of evenings just for couples – a rare chance for a night out together.
-Our most popular is the St Valentine’s Day – a glam evening with a special dinner prepared by our Julia’s House cook, Angela.
+Our most popular is on St Valentine’s Day – a glam evening with a special dinner prepared by our Julia’s House cook, Angela.

 Shopping trips, a day at the races and even the chance to ride a horse and learn to play polo.
 A great opportunity for mums to meet and make new friends.

-The ‘boys’ prefer something with more of an adrenaline kick and our Family Support Team are happy to oblige, with a variety of events.
-Recent trips have included zip-wiring, clay pigeon shooting quad biking and a day watching motor racing at Thuxton.
+The boys prefer something with more of an adrenaline kick and our Family Support Team are happy to oblige, with a variety of events.
+Recent trips have included zip-wiring, clay pigeon shooting, quad biking and a day watching motor racing at Thuxton.

 It is easy for a sibling to feel overlooked or isolated.
 Our Siblings’ Group provides fun days out to help them form friendships, away from the worries of having a very poorly brother or sister.
-The Group is split to cater for different age groups and includes week-long residential trips when the youngsters can really get away from it all.
+The group is split to cater for different age groups and includes week-long residential trips when the youngsters can really get away from it all.

 No-one is overlooked in the family circle that surrounds a sick child.
 Newly launched is Great Mates, a social get together for grandparents, aunts, uncles, family friends - indeed anyone who is regularly involved in the care and support of a Julia’s House child.